 Aubrey de Vere Letters to Robert Perceval Graves

-Letters from Aubrey de Vere to Sir Robert Perceval Graves mainly regarding Sir William Rowan Hamilton.
+Letters from Aubrey de Vere to Robert Perceval Graves mainly regarding Sir William Rowan Hamilton.

 Drumbo Soup Kitchen daybook